bat/bat/doc/manual/getting-started.md

 To demonstrate the basic usage of BAT, we will build an example analysis step by step.
-Step one, naturally, is to install BAT---please refer to chapter in this manual concerning installation.
+Step one, naturally, is to install BAT---please refer to the installation chapter in this manual.
 To check if you have BAT installed and accessible, run the following command

     bat-config

 in your terminal.
 It should output a usage statement.
 This program outputs information about your BAT installation: